Michele Chiaruzzi: Biography

 Chiaruzzi holds a Ph.D. in history from the Scuola Superiore di Studi Storici di San Marino.
 He has researched the British scholar Martin Wight, publishing in 2016 the book Martin Wight on Fortune and Irony in Politics.

-A Clare Hall, Cambridge life member, and professor at the University of Bologna, he is the founding director of the Research Centre for International Relations at the University of San Marino.
+A Clare Hall, Cambridge life member, and associate professor at the University of Bologna, he is the founding director of the Research Centre for International Relations at the University of San Marino.
+He has been described as one of the few people in San Marino who might qualify as a "public intellectual".

-Appointed at age 25 in 2008, Chiaruzzi has served as first resident ambassador of San Marino to Bosnia and Herzegovina.
+Appointed in 2008, Chiaruzzi became the first resident ambassador of San Marino to Bosnia and Herzegovina.

-His unusual diplomatic figure has attracted international media attention, also featuring in Goran Milic's documentary for Al Jazeera "Alkemija Balkana".
+His diplomatic career has attracted international media attention, and he was featured in Goran Milić's Al Jazeera documentary Alkemija Balkana.

-In July 2010, on his initiative, the municipality of Chiesanuova in San Marino placed a plaque in memory of the Srebrenica genocide, one of the first monuments in Europe dedicated to it.
+In July 2010, on his initiative, the municipality of Chiesanuova in San Marino placed a plaque commemorating the Srebrenica genocide, described as one of the first monuments in Europe dedicated to the genocide.

-In 2019 Chiaruzzi created the sculpture Dialogue, popularly rebranded New Chapel, the first ever monument devoted to interfaith dialogue.
+In 2019, Chiaruzzi created the sculpture Dialogue, which was inaugurated at the Chapel of Saint Anne and dedicated to interfaith dialogue.